suth/video-thumbnails/readme.txt

 = Why are there black bars on some YouTube thumbnails? =

-This is an unfortunate side effect of widescreen videos on YouTube.
-The thumbnail YouTube provides is always the same ratio, which creates black bars when a video is widescreen.
-Some themes will crop featured images and it may not be visible, but if you are comfortable editing your theme, I recommend using [TimThumb](http://code.google.com/p/timthumb/) to resize and crop your images.
+This is an unfortunate side effect of some old YouTube videos not having widescreen thumbnails.
+As of version 2.0, the plugin checks for HD thumbnails so this issue should be less common.

 = Why did it stop finding thumbnails for Vimeo? =